samansmink/extension-template-rs/README.md

 # DuckDB Rust extension template
-This is an experimental template for Rust based extensions based on the C Extension API of DuckDB.
+This is an **experimental** template for Rust based extensions based on the C Extension API of DuckDB.
+The goal is to turn this eventually into a stable basis for pure-Rust DuckDB extensions that can be submitted to the Community extensions repository

+Features:
+- No DuckDB build required
+- No C++ or C code required
+- CI/CD chain preconfigured
+- (Coming soon) Works with community extensions

 ## Cloning